-2) Remove emotional roadblocks that make it difficult for you to talk to your child.
+Remove emotional roadblocks that make it difficult for you to talk to your child.

-- D likes to be in charge
+- "D" personality styles like to be in charge

-- I needs to be liked
+- "I" types need to be liked

-3) Be appreciative of your child's strengths.
+Be appreciative of your child's DISC style strengths.

-4) Give the right kind of advice.
+Give the right kind of advice.

 Here are a few examples of advice that, unless delivered with great patience and explanation, will fall on deaf ears:

-- Telling a child with a D personality to stop being so bossy.
+- Telling a child with a "D" personality to stop being so bossy.

-- Telling a child with an I personality to stop talking so much.
+- Telling a child with an "I" personality to stop talking so much.

-- Telling a child with an S personality to stop being so stuck in their routine.
+- Telling a child with an "S" personality to stop being so stuck in their routine.

-- Telling a child with a C personality to stop worrying.
+- Telling a child with a "C" personality to stop worrying.

-5) Find activities you can enjoy together.
+Find activities you can enjoy together.